Tag: Open-Source

-JPEG XL vs AVIF: Fight!
+JPEG XL vs AVIF: A Comparison

 An unscientific analysis of these two image formats based on file size and image quality.

-8 minute read
+12 minute read

-Google kills JPEG XL
+Google Kills JPEG XL

 Why Google controlling Chrome/Blink development is bad for everyone